What is the difference between capacity planning and resource planning?

 You need to prioritize your projects so you can focus your resources onto the initiatives that will provide most value to your organization.

-High level prioritized capacity plan showing projects with resource shortfall
+High level prioritized capacity plan – drag to set priorities

 The resource capacity of most organizations is relatively fixed.
 Which means capacity planning mostly involves managing the demands being made on your resources.

 Here are some tactics you can use to balance your capacity plan:

 - Change the priority of projects or drop lower priority projects altogether.